Junk Hippy Casa

 Nestled in the middle of an Oklahoma metropolitan, is a home unlike any other.
 A canopy of trees shade its structure and the entrance transports its owners to a different place, and a different time.

 The windows are open, the breeze sends fragrant notes of citrus from one end of the house to another.
-Sounds of Janis Joplin play in the background, and the colorful decor set the house in a bohemian tone.
+The Black Crowes and Fleetwood Mac play in the background, and the colorful decor set the house in a bohemian tone.
 But, this isn’t the typical boho decor.

 It’s boho with an edge.
 Nothing is the same, yet it all flows together.
 Eclectic collections from around the world reside in this house, and just as the owner dreamed, it’s her oasis.
 Her place away from the world, but has the whole world in it.